TranNhatTan14/Obsidian/Data/Quotes.md

 - One beam, no matter how big, cannot support an entire house on its own.
 Unity creates strength
 - Sometimes losing other people helps you find yourself

+> [!quote] Sun Tzu
-If you know the enemy and know yourself, you need not fear the result of a hundred battles.
+> If you know the enemy and know yourself, you need not fear the result of a hundred battles.
 If you know yourself but not the enemy, for every victory gained you will also suffer a defeat.
-If you know neither the enemy nor yourself, you will succumb in every battle - Sun Tzu
+If you know neither the enemy nor yourself, you will succumb in every battle

-# Quote

 > [!quote] Sam Altman, Founder & CEO @ OpenAI
 > Có rất ít công ty đi xây foundation models cho riêng họ.
 Những cơ hội lớn nhất nằm ở chỗ biến những foundation models thành các sản phẩm ứng dụng khác nhau